hcengineering/platform-0.2/README.md

 **Note:** Please use *nodejs* version 14.x or later!

-Use following commands to install and run demo application.
+Use following commands to install and run demo application:

 ```
 yarn